colmhiggs11/ProandS_Project/README.md

 ## 2. Background R Fisher & Iris Data
 ### Ronald Fisher
-Sir Ronald Fisher (1890-1962) was a British statistician and geneticist, also hailed as the greatest biologist since Charles Darwin he was one of the principal founders of population genetics..
+Sir Ronald Fisher (1890-1962) was a British statistician and geneticist, also hailed as the greatest biologist since Charles Darwin he was one of the principal founders of population genetics.
 Fisher had a keen interest in [Eugenics](https://www.google.com/search?q=Eugenics&oq=Eugenics&aqs=chrome..69i57j69i61l3&sourceid=chrome&ie=UTF-8).
 He felt that “socially strong” people should be encouraged to have more children rather that those who were classified as “socially weak” Fishers interest in Eugenics paved the way for his work in the genetics of a population.
 He investigated the link between genes for different traits and developed methods of multivariate analysis to complete the analysis.
 One of the most famous datasets used in Data Science is Fishers Iris Dataset.
 This dataset comes from his work in discriminant analysis and can be found in “The use of multiple measurements in taxonomic problems” (Fisher, 1936).

 <div align="center">